silverstripe/deprecation-checker/README.md

 This tool generates the deprecation notice section of a changelog for a Silverstripe CMS release.

+It also lets you know if you need to perform follow-up actions (e.g. if some removed API didn't have a deprecation notice).

 **This tool is only intended for use by Silverstripe core committers or the Silverstripe Ltd CMS Squad**

 ## Setup